 Post Graduate Diplomas / Certificate

-These lead to a Master’s Degree.
+These lead to a Post Graduate.
 These programs have work terms which provide full-time opportunities to gain practical experience along with theoretical studies.
 A typical co-op term lasts 12 to 17 weeks.
 The prerequisite to participate in these programs is a Bachelors Degree of 3 or 4 years duration.

-It is a degree ranking above the Master’s Degree and generally requires four to seven years to complete.
+It is a degree ranking above the Post Graduate and generally requires four to seven years to complete.

 Applying for a Course or Institute